 POST MIGRATION SUPPORT

-To ensure that users can find the newly restructured and migrated content in the SharePoint platform and to help DLF with SharePoint adoption, our team provided post-migration support.
+Our post-migration support ensured that users can find the newly restructured and migrated content in the SharePoint platform and to help DLF with SharePoint adoption, our team provided post-migration support.

 SMOOTH TRANSITION TO SHAREPOINT